gsunidhi/Tableau_Goodcabs_Performance_Analysis/README.md

   2 years ago with strong foothold in tier-2 cities.

   ### Mission
-  Unlike it’s competitiors, but aims to provide
-  * sustainable livelihood to local drivers
+  * To provide sustainable livelihood to local drivers
-  * deliver excellent service to passengers
+  * Deliver excellent service to passengers
-  * drive growth by achieving ambitious 2024 targets
+  * Drive growth by achieving ambitious 2024 targets

 ## Problem Statement
 To accomplish the above Mission, GoodsCabs management team aims to access performance across key metrics including :